 Example 9 Consider a game in which the set of strategies for each player is the set of natural numbers.
 The payoff to each player is the number (strategy) he selected.
 Note that in this game every strategy is strictly dominated.
-Consider now three ways of using IESDS: - by removing in one step all strategies that are strictly dominated, - by removing in one step all strategies different from 0 that are strictly dominated. - by removing in each step exactly one strategy, for instance the least even strategy.
-In the first case we obtain the restriction with the empty strategy sets, in the second one we end up with the restriction in which each player has just one strategy, 0, and in the third case we obtain an infinite sequence of reductions.
-The above example also shows that in the limit of an infinite sequence of reductions different outcomes can be reached.
+Consider now three ways of using IESDS: - by removing in one step all strategies that are strictly dominated, - by removing in one step all strategies different from 0 that are strictly dominated, - by removing in each step exactly one strategy, for instance the least even strategy.
+In the first case we obtain the restriction with the empty strategy sets, in the second one we end up with the restriction in which each player has just one strategy, 0, and in the third case we obtain an infinite sequence of reductions. \Box The above example also shows that in the limit of an infinite sequence of reductions different outcomes can be reached.
 So for infinite games the definition of the order independence has to be modified.
-The above example also shows that in the Strict Elimination 1(ii) and the IESDS Theorem 2(ii) and (iii) we cannot drop the assumption that the game is finite.
+The above example also shows that in the Strict Elimination 2(ii) and the IESDS Theorem 3(ii) and (iii) we cannot drop the assumption that the game is finite.
 Indeed, the above infinite game has no Nash equilibria, while the game in which each player has exactly one strategy has a Nash equilibrium.
-Exercise 5 - (i) What is the outcome of IESDS in the location game with an even number of locations? - (ii) Modify the location game from Example 8 to a game for three players.
-Prove that this game has no Nash equilibrium. - (iii) Define a modification of the above game for three players to the case when the set of possible locations (both for the vendors and the customers) forms a circle.
-Find the set of Nash equilibria. □ Appendix We provide here the proof of the Order Independence I Theorem 4.
+Exercise 6 - (i) What is the outcome of IESDS in the location game with an even number of locations? - (ii) Modify the location game from Example 8 to a game for three players.
+Exhibit the Nash equilibria when $n \ge 5$.
+Prove that no Nash equilibria exist when n > 5. - (iii) Define a modification of the above game for three players to the case when the set of possible locations (both for the vendors and the customers) forms all points of a circle.
+(So the set of strategies is infinite.)
+Find the set of Nash equilibria.
+Appendix We provide here the proof of the Order Independence I Theorem 4.
 Conceptually it is useful to carry out these consideration in a more general setting.
-We assume an initial strategic game $$G:=(G_1,\ldots,G_n,p_1,\ldots,p_n).$$ By a dominance relation D we mean a function that assigns to each restriction R of G a subset D_R of $\bigcup{i=1}^n R_i$.
-Instead of writing $s_i \in D_R$ we say that s_i is D-dominated in R. Given two restrictions R and R' we write $R \to_D R'$ when $R \neq R', R' \subseteq R$ and $$\forall i \in \{1, \dots, n\} \ \forall s_i \in R_i \setminus R'i \ s_i \text{ is } D\text{-dominated in } R.$$ Clearly being strictly dominated by another strategy is an example of a dominance relation and \rightarrow_S is an instance of \rightarrow_D .
-An outcome of an iteration of \to_D starting in a game G is a restriction R that can be reached from G using \to_D in finitely many steps and such that for no R', $R \to_D R'$ holds.
+We assume an initial strategic game $$G := (G_1, \ldots, G_n, p_1, \ldots, p_n).$$ By a dominance relation D we mean a function that assigns to each restriction R of G a subset D_R of $\bigcup{i=1}^n R_i$.
+Instead of writing $s_i \in D_R$ we say that s_i is D-dominated in R. Given two restrictions R and R' we write $R \to_D R'$ when $R \neq R', R' \subseteq R$ and $$\forall i \in \{1, \ldots, n\} \; \forall s_i \in R_i \setminus R'i \; s_i \text{ is } D \text{-dominated in } R_i$$ Clearly being strictly dominated by another strategy is an example of a dominance relation and \rightarrow_S is an instance of \rightarrow_D .
+An outcome of an iteration of \rightarrow_D starting in a game G is a restriction R that can be reached from G using \rightarrow_D in finitely many steps and such that for no R', $R \rightarrow_D R'$ holds.
 We call a dominance relation D - order independent if for all initial finite games G all iterations of \rightarrow_D starting in G yield the same final outcome, - hereditary if for all initial games G, all restrictions R and R' such that $R \to_D R'$ and a strategy s_i in R' s_i is D-dominated in R implies that s_i is D-dominated in R'.